conda/governance/CODE_OF_CONDUCT.md

 Committee votes and decisions require both a minimum quorum size for the vote to be counted, and then a minimum percentage of cast affirmative votes to pass.

-Except where otherwise noted, our voting requirements are
+Except where otherwise noted, votes require a quorum and a simple majority to pass:

 * Minimum Quorum:
   * More than 50% of eligible committee members must vote.